NikeSooyoung/gunbam/_portfolio/recipe1.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Example
+  title: COVID-19 PANDEMIC
-  subtitle: subtitle
+  subtitle: Driving immediate business value through read&adpat Data-driven action plan
   thumbnail: https://place-hold.it/400x300

 #what displays when the item is clicked:
 title: Title
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: subtile lorem ipsum dolor sit amet consectetur.
-image: https://place-hold.it/400x300 #main image, can be a link or a file in assets/img/portfolio
+image: asset/img/portfolio/04-thumbnail.jpg #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text

 ---